pepsinprozac88/lukemeredith_T1A3/docs/README.md

 - The program will exit gracefully, without error - coded to be the only option `X`
 6. **Menu**
 - The user cannot select an invalid option from the main menu.
 There will be *no* invalid options to choose from `X`
-- In the extremely unlikely event of user choice not matching the `case` statement that the 'tty-prompt' menu is built upon, the user will recieve a custom error message `X`
+- In the extremely unlikely event of user choice not matching the `case` statement that the tty-prompt menu is built upon, the user will recieve a custom error message `X`
-7. **Failsafe 'rescue' Message**
-- In the unlikely event of an exception, the rescue statement will print instructions to the screen asking the user to either restart the program, or else refer to the HELP document in the Supernotes directory on their computer for a possible reinstall.